 The Design SPACE Lab conducts research that looks into how designers can conceive, analyze, choose, and create more sustainable products and systems.
 This work is multi-disciplinary in nature, and it combines elements and models from engineering, systems modeling, optimization, economics, behavioral science, and management science to help designers, managers, consumers, and policy-makers make more sustainable decisions that account for their complex environments.

-Multi-disciplinary design optimization is about designing complex products or systems where the models and tools used to analyze the system span a number of different disciplines.
+In the area of design and optimization methods, we are developing and testing new design methods and tools to support tradeoff exploration and optimal decision making.
+Recent projects in this area include a new framework for holistic sustainable design of consumer products, an international collaboration to develop a research roadmap for sustainable design, multidisciplinary design optimization (MDO) of an aircraft model, MDO of a military artillery system, and scheduling optimization for maintence staff assignments.
+MDO is an approach to designing complex products or systems where the models and tools used to analyze the system span a number of different disciplines.
 For example, when optimizing the design of an aircraft, we need to concurrently analyze the aerodynamics, structural integrity, and engine performance.
-This is particularly challenging because the design of each of these subsystems affects the performance of the other, and usually the subsystem models are understood by different individuals or departments within an organization.
-This research looks into how to support better decision-making throughout the design process in complex design situations and in other decision scenarios.
+This is particularly challenging because the design of each of these subsystems affects the performance of the others, and usually the subsystem models are created by and understandable to different individuals or departments within an organization.
+Our research looks into how to support better system integration and decision-making through numerical optimization in complex design situations and other decision scenarios.